 The Bronx Defenders is a community-based office located in the heart of the South Bronx.
 We have different resources available for both clients and community members.
 We also host events, trainings and townhalls on the important legal issues facing people of the community.

-We have open-door community intake services available to walk-in clients five days a week from 9 AM to 6 PM at our Client Reception space located at 360 East 161st Street.
-Our Client Welcome Team ensures that anyone walking into The Bronx Defenders office is greeted with respect, zealous advocacy, empowerment and effective intervention.
+We have open-door community intake services available to walk-in clients five days a week from 9 AM to 4 PM at our Client Reception space located at 360 East 161st Street.
 Our practice is limited to primarily Bronx County criminal defense and ACS defense matters, but we may be able to assist you navigate other legal issues.
 We cannot promise that an attorney will be assigned to your case.
 Every person is entitled, at a minimum, to advice and counsel and a meaningful referral from our intake advocates.
 We can assist people in contacting other legal support organizations, local courts, and service providers such as treatment programs.
 You can also schedule an appointment with an intake advocate by calling 718-838-7878.

 Legal Emergency Hotline

 This year, in order to further facilitate access to attorneys in emergencies, we launched a 24-hour legal hotline.
 If you or a family member is arrested, wanted by the police or contacted by ACS, you should reach out to our hotline at 347-778-1266 any time of the day.
 We can call the precinct to get information, stay in contact with family and friends and can answer questions about the process.
 Click to see our flyer in English and Spanish.